 Title IV, Well Rounded Education

 Activities that help ensure a well-rounded education for every student, are funded through Title IV.
 These activities include providing support to increase access to courses for students enrolled in small schools that lack the staffing to offer broad course offerings, and also address the needs of students who aren’t necessarily homeless, but who at significant risk of dropping out due to trauma or personal crises.

-The KPBSD Title VI, Indian Education Program, supports Alaska Native/American Indian students for a successful experience throughout their K-12 schooling years.
-The Title VI Program is designed to assist and support students’ academic achievement, social and emotional development, and cultural awareness in the classroom.
-KPBSD Native students will be supported and enabled to receive an educational foundation, and given the skills to respond successfully with adults, situations, circumstances, activities and opportunities in school and life.
+The KPBSD Indigenous Education Program, supports Alaska Native/Native American students for a successful experience throughout their K-12 schooling years.
+The Indigenous Education Program is designed to assist and support students’ academic achievement, social and emotional development, and cultural awareness in the classroom.
+KPBSD Indigenous students will be supported and enabled to receive an educational foundation, and given the skills to respond successfully with adults, situations, circumstances, activities and opportunities in school and life.

 Funding and Allocations

-The Title VI, Indian Education program is funded by the Federal Government’s Office of Indian Education, which is a part of the U.S. Department of Education.
-Annual funding of the Title VI program is based on the number of individual qualifying students enrolled in KPBSD.
-The KPBSD has approximately 1014 enrolled Native Students in the Title VI Program.
-Student eligibility for Title VI support is determined solely on the submission of a Title VI, Indian Education OE506 form.
-Title VI, Indian Education Tutors are assigned to schools having the greatest need of academic support.
-Students needing assistance receive tutoring in reading, language arts, math and study skills.
+The Indigenous Education program is funded by the Federal Government’s Office of Indian Education, which is a part of the U.S. Department of Education.
+Annual funding of the Indigenous Education program is based on the number of individual qualifying students enrolled in KPBSD.
+The KPBSD has approximately 1030 enrolled Indigenous students in the program.
+Student eligibility for Indigenous Education support is determined solely on the submission of an Indigenous Education OE506 form.

-The Advisory Committee, made up of parents, elders and youth, meets three times a year to provide input regarding the services provided to Title VI students through KPBSD.
+The Advisory Committee, made up of parents, elders and youth, meets three times a year to provide input regarding the services provided to Indigenous students through KPBSD.
 The committee reviews program activities, staffing, and provides input toward the determination of program priorities.